intel/neural-compressor/docs/source/sq_medium_blog.md

 ![](./imgs/smoothquant.png)

-For most of models, such as OPT and BLOOM, $\alpha = 0.5$ which means balance the difficult between activations and weights, can have a low quantization error.
-For others models with more significant outliers in activations, increase $\alpha$ to a bigger num, for example 0.75, to migrate more quantization difficulty to weights.
+For most of models such as OPT and BLOOM, $\alpha = 0.5$ is a well-balanced value to split the difficulty of weight and activation quantization.
+A larger $\alpha$ value could be used on models with more significant activation outliers to migrate more quantization difficulty to weights.

+### Our enhancement: Layer-wise Auto-tuning of $\alpha$.
+Instead of using a fixed-value $\alpha$ to control how to split the quantization difficulty, we proposed a method to enable layer-wise auto-tuning of $\alpha$ values.
+A Layer-wise alpha value is calculated based on a user-defined $\alpha$-value range and then used for smoothing transformation of this layer.
+Multiple criteria (e.g min, max and mean) are supported to determine the $\alpha$ value of an input LayerNorm op of a transformer block.
+In our experiments, an $\alpha$ range of [0.3, 0.7] with a step_size of 0.05 is found to be well-balanced one for the majority of models.

 ## Results